Assessing medical fitness of pilots and air traffic controllers

 Guidelines for medical examiners (by condition)

-As a Civil Aviation Medical Examiner, you must know the current guidelines for specific diseases and conditions.
-Transport Canada has established guidelines for:
+As a CAME, you must know the current guidelines for specific diseases and conditions.
+We have established guidelines for:

 - cardiovascular disease